yasenstar/ArchiMate_SABSA/05_Motivation_Aspect/README.md

 Because Business Attributes are modeled as singletons, any definition and metric, modeled within the profile, will apply to everything that the Attribute touches; i.e., in every context where the Attribute is referenced.

+### Figure 21: Applying Attribute Metrics to Multiple Controls

 This causes problems where an Attribute is applied to multiple points in the same model.
 Consider, for example, whether there is a single _Confidentiality_ Attribute enhanced by the two Control Objectives and four Controls of Figure 21.
 How can be express context-sensitive definition and metrics?

 Figure 21: Applying Attribute Metrics to Multiple Controls (Snapshot Model: [Model-Figure21](./Figure21/ArchiMate_SABSA_Figure21.archimate))

 ![Figure21](./Figure21/Figure21_Applying-Attribute-Metrics-to-Multiple-Controls.png)

+### Figure 22: Use of Meaning of Externalize Context-Sensitive Metrics

 The Security Overlay recommends the use of **Meaning** elements to re-interpret the Attribute for each context.